rolstonwaddle246-cell/CSE3101/README.md

-# dashboards
+# Admin and Teacher dashboards
-i only worked on the admin dashboard.

-## database
-i added a table called anouncements.

-admin dashboard isnt complete, still needs some work. but i wanna start on the other pages like Academics and so
+Both dashboards functions.
+If the admin makes changes, those changes are reflected on the teacher's dashboard.
+The 4 cards at the top are dynamically loaded from the db.